 The programs listed below are administered by the University of Iowa and are based at foreign universities with comprehensive English departments, or are short-term faculty-led programs.
-At the end of the list is a link to a study abroad clearinghouse containing information about non-UI programs.

 Consider the possibility of studying Kiwi Lit in New Zealand, or the rich tradition of island literature in western Ireland.
 Studying overseas lets you take classes you would probably never be able to take here at home.